jundalisay/superb/content/en/_index.md

 tricon3:
-  title : "The Soul of Living Entities" heading : "Bio Superphysics" subtitle : "Based on five medical paradigms" icon : "/icons/spmed.png"
+  title : "The Soul of Living Entities" heading : "Bio Superphysics" subtitle : "Based on the dynamics of the sentient energy" icon : "/icons/spmed.png"
   link: "/medical/principles"
   items: